cybergis/oauthenticator/examples/multi_oauth/README.md

 3)  XXXXXOAuthenticator.callback_handler is a subclass (or 'deeper' subclass) of OAuthCallbackHandler

-4)  The above 3 classes should be unique for each XXXXXOAuthenticator
+4)  The above 3 classes should be unique for each OAuth provider (google, github, XXXXX .....)

 For example, the official GoogleOAuthenticator meets all the 4 requirements: